mozilla/pluotsorbet/README.md

     throw new JavaException("java/lang/NullPointerException", "Cannot copy to/from a null array.");

-`Native.create` will automatically convert JS return type to Java type, but won't automatically convert Java parameter type to JS type
+Remember:

-`this` will be available in any context that `this` would be available to the Java method. i.e. `this` will be `null` for `static` methods.
+  * Return types are automatically converted to Java types, but parameters are not automatically converted from Java types to JS types

-Context is last param to every native override
+  * Pass `true` as last param if JS will make async calls and return a `Promise`

-Instead of copying whole file to custom and overriding (e.g.) just one function, use override.js
+  * `this` will be available in any context that `this` would be available to the Java method. i.e. `this` will be `null` for `static` methods.

-For any method of any class, override.js allows us to override impl with native JS.
-Doing this for MIDlet code is dangerous b/c method names and class names may change with any update.
+  * Context is last param to every function registered using `Native.create` or `Override.create`

-   Override.create("com/ibm/oti/connection/file/Connection.decode.(Ljava/lang/String;)Ljava/lang/String;", function(...) {...}
+  * Parameter types are specified in [JNI](http://www.iastate.edu/~java/docs/guide/nativemethod/types.doc.html)